 Barr under fire as Dems vow to investigate AG, call for impeachment

-Less than two weeks after President Trump was acquitted of two articles of impeachment, Democrats have their sights set on Attorney General Bill Barr as a new target for investigations and subject of calls for impeachment, following the AG's apparent move to overrule prosecutors' recommended sentence for former Trump advisor Roger Stone.
+Less than two weeks after President Trump was acquitted by the Senate, Democrats have their sights set on Attorney General Bill Barr as a new target for investigations and even impeachment, following the AG's apparent move to overrule prosecutors' recommended sentence for former Trump adviser Roger Stone.

-From members of Congress to members of the media, political operatives to law professors, Barr is under intense scrutiny from the left for alleged "misuse of the criminal justice system" involving not only the Stone case, but for the removal of a U.S. Attorney and accepting Ukraine-related information from Trump's personal lawyer, Rudy Giuliani.
+From members of Congress to members of the media, political operatives to law professors, Barr is under intense scrutiny from the left for alleged "misuse of the criminal justice system" involving not only the Stone case, but the removal in January of U.S. Attorney Jessie Liu and accepting Ukraine-related information from Trump's personal lawyer Rudy Giuliani.

-He's also walking a fine line with the president himself, who pushed back against Barr's highly-publicized comments Thursday that Trump has never asked him to intervene in a criminal case.
+He's also walking a fine line with the president himself, who pushed back against Barr's highly publicized comments Thursday that Trump had never asked him to intervene in a criminal case.

 “This doesn’t mean that I do not have, as President, the legal right to do so, I do, but I have so far chosen not to!"
 Trump tweeted Friday morning.